harrisonlab/verticillium_pathogenomics/README.md

  * A) From Augustus gene models - Identifying secreted proteins
  * B) From Augustus gene models - Effector identification using EffectorP
- * C) CAZY proteins
- * D) Identify Small secreted cysteine rich proteins

-### A) From Augustus gene models - Identifying secreted proteins
+## A) From Augustus gene models - Identifying secreted proteins

  Required programs:
   * SignalP-4.1